 CFR (Code of Federal Regulations)—CFR is the compilation of general and permanent rules published in the Federal Register.
 Each CFR volume is divided into numbered titles.
 Title 7, issued for USDA, contains the SNAP E&T regulations.

 Compliance period—a three-day grace period that follows a SNAP recipient’s noncompliance with SNAP E&T program requirements.
-During the compliance period, the SNAP recipient is still considered compliant with program requirements and is not subject to sanctions (refer to B-113.a).
+During the compliance period, the SNAP recipient is still considered compliant with program requirements and is not subject to penalties(refer to B-113.a).

 Dependent—an individual under 18 years of age who is not the head of household